QiaoLiuHit/QiaoLiuHit.github.io/_pages/about.md

 Awards
 ======
-2020 National Scholarship for PhD Students
+2020 National Scholarship for Ph.D.
+Students

 2020 LiGuang Scholarship of Harbin Institute of Technology (Shenzhen)